phkcorporation/avoin-voitto/README.md

-# Lätkä-Voitto
+# The Hockey Pocket

-Lätkä-Voitto on yksi Ylen kokeiluista automatisoida dataan perustuvaa journalismia.
-Se kirjoittaa suomen ja ruotsin kielillä jääkiekon tulos- ja tilastodatasta artikkeleita, joita julkaistaan [Yle Uutisvahdissa](https://yle.fi/uutisvahti/) ja Ylen [verkkosivuilla](http://haku.yle.fi/?q=voitto-robotti&sort=date).

-Lätkä-Voiton koodi julkaistaan avoimena esimerkkinä automatisoidusta sisällöntuotannosta ja on käytettävissä [MIT-lisenssin](LICENSE) puitteissa.

-Mestiksen ja Naisten Liigan datan tekijänoikeudet ovat Suomen Jääkiekkoliitolla.

---

-Lätkä-Voitto is one of Yle's experiments to automate data-driven journalism.
+The Hockey Pocket is one of Yle's experiments to automate data-driven journalism.
 It writes articles in Finnish and Swedish based on ice-hockey scores and statistical data.
 The articles are published in [Yle Uutisvahti](https://yle.fi/uutisvahti/) and on Yle's [website](http://haku.yle.fi/?q=voitto-robotti&sort=date).

 Lätkä-Voitto's code is an example of automated journalism and is open source under [MIT License](LICENSE).